-- 1. The Applicant shall, prior to carrying out quarrying operations on the site: - (a) engage a registered surveyor to mark out the boundaries of the approved limits of extraction within the Extraction Area; and - (b) submit a survey plan of the extraction boundaries, - to the satisfaction of the Planning Secretary. - 2.
-The Applicant must ensure that the extraction boundaries are clearly marked at all times while quarrying operations are being carried out, in a manner that allows the limits of extraction to be clearly identified.
+- 1. The Proponent shall, prior to carrying out quarrying operations on the site: - engage a registered surveyor to mark out the boundaries of the approved limits of extraction (a) within the Extraction Area; and - submit a survey plan of the extraction boundaries, (b) - to the satisfaction of the Planning Secretary. - The Proponent must ensure that the extraction boundaries are clearly marked at all times while 2. quarrying operations are being carried out, in a manner that allows the limits of extraction to be clearly identified.